ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 # Supabase Storage

-Supabase also has storage, built-in.
+Supabase also has storage built-in.
 Since I was already using the Suapbase database and auth, their storage product is an obvious choice.

 For the MVP version of the application, the only image I really wanted the user to be able to upload is their avatar.